Sharjeelbaig/ultimate-data-structures---algorithms-practice/1 - Arrays/b) use Linear search to search an element and then print its index/Readme.md

 Linear Search Explained! 🕵️‍♂️🔍
 =================================

-🤖 Sure, I can help with that!
+🤖 I can help with that!
 Here's a step-by-step explanation of each line in this code with some emojis to make it more fun and intuitive:

 1.  `int linearSearch(int array[], int number, int size)`